boostkpi/boostkpi.github.io/_posts/2022-01-06-BoostKPIs-alerting-features.md

 BoostKPI is designed to dive-in and analyze your high dimensional data.
 A dimension is a collection of dimension values a data point can have, often a dimension is the name of a text database column and the dimension values are the values in that column.
 A KPI, or key performance indicator, is a numeric value of interest for your timepoints.
 Often a KPI corresponds to the name of a numeric database column, but sometimes KPIs can be derived from other KPIs.

 An anomaly is a time period where a KPI value has an unusual deviation.
 BoostKPI has several ways of configuring anomaly detections to help you identify the most meaningful and actionable anomalies.
+A detection searches for one or more anomaly type and then optionally applies filters to remove anomalies that are not important.

 #### An example dataset